-In the case of discrepancies, the Scheme of Charges (Airworthiness, Noise Certification and Aircraft and
+Please refer to the Scheme of Charges (Airworthiness, Noise Certification and Aircraft and Aircraft Engine Emissions).

 Approvals are valid for one calendar year from the issue date on the test certificate as issued by the UKAS Accredited Test House.
 The date of issue on the approval certificate is not indicative of the validity of the certificate.